ethereum/web3.py/docs/contracts.rst

     additional filters for log entries.
 The following keys are supported.

     * ``filter``: ``dictionary`` - (optional) Dictionary keys should be argument names for the Event arguments.
 Dictionary values should be the value you want to filter on, or a list of values to be filtered on.
-      Lists of values will match log entries who's argument matches any value in the list.
+      Lists of values will match log entries whose argument matches any value in the list.
+Indexed and unindexed event arguments are accepted.
+The processing of indexed argument values into hex encoded topics is handled internally when using the ``filter`` parameter.
     * ``fromBlock``: ``integer/tag`` - (optional, default: "latest") Integer
       block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.